 The food dye set comes with a red/pink, blue and yellow bottle of dye.
 I mixed the yellow and blue to get the green, and you can create other colors by mixing the colors together correctly.
-The red dye is quite pink and I couldn’t figure out how to make it more red (I’m sure the Internet has the answer somewhere), but the pink mittens and dreidels turned out to be cute so I didn’t bother to search further.
+The red dye is quite pink and I couldn’t figure out how to make it more red (I’m sure the Internet has the answer somewhere).
+Oh well.

 I had a lot of fun making these cookies and it was so easy to do with Bob’s Red Mill’s 1-to-1 Gluten-Free Flour Blend.
 I know I crush on this flour all the time, but I do it with good reason.
 Bob’s has yet to let me down!
 I have a feeling this flour will soon become your go-to gluten-free flour blend, too.